Cabo de Gata National Park, Costa Blanca, Spain

 Places in Spain - Places to visit - Cabo de Gata National Park

-The Cabo de Gata - Nijar Natural Park is a 30km long coastal strip along the Costa Blanca, made from a sub-desert mountain range which has produced some of the most wonderful beaches and coves in Spain.
-The park covers some 38,000 hectares of land and another 12,000 hectares of which is under water.
-There are about 3,500 inhabitants in the area.
+The Cabo de Gata, Nijar Natural Park is a 30km coastal strip along the Costa Blanca, made from a sub-desert mountain range which has produced some of the most wonderful beaches and coves in the whole of Spain.
+The park covers some 38,000 hectares of land and another 12,000 hectares under water.

 Related pages